-As of December 31, 2022, our portfolio is comprised primarily of first mortgages to established multi-state or single-state cannabis operators or property owners.
-We consider cannabis operators to be established if they are state-licensed and are deemed to be operational by the applicable state regulator.
+As of December 31, 2023, our portfolio is comprised primarily of first mortgage loans to established multi-state or single-state cannabis operators or property owners.
+In addition, we own approximately \$0.8 million, at fair value, of publicly-traded corporate bonds issued by a multi-state cannabis operator.
+We consider cannabis operators to be established if they are state-licensed and are deemed to be operational and in good standing by the applicable state regulator.
 We do not own any warrants or other forms of equity in any of our portfolio companies that are involved in the cannabis industry, and we will not take warrants or equity in such issuers until permitted by applicable laws and regulations, including U.S. federal laws and regulations.

 We impose strict loan covenants and seek personal or corporate guarantees for additional protection.
-As of December 31, 2022, 13.6% of the loans held in our portfolio are backed by personal or corporate guarantees.
+As of December 31, 2023, 27.1% of the loans held in our portfolio based on outstanding principal, are backed by personal or corporate guarantees.
 We aim to maintain a diversified portfolio across jurisdictions and across verticals, including cultivators, processors, dispensaries, and other businesses ancillary thereto.
 In addition, we may invest in borrowers that have equity securities that are publicly traded on the Canadian Stock Exchange ("CSE") in Canada and/or over-the-counter in the United States.

 We are an externally managed Maryland corporation that elected to be taxed as a REIT under Section 856 of the Internal Revenue Code of 1986, as amended (the "Code"), commencing with our taxable year ended December 31, 2021.
-We believe that we have qualified as a REIT and that our method of operations will enable us to continue to qualify as a REIT.
-However, no assurances can be given that our beliefs or expectations will be fulfilled, since qualification as a REIT depends on us continuing to satisfy numerous asset, income and distribution tests described under "- U.S. Federal Income Tax Considerations - Taxation,", which in turn depend, in part, on our operating results.
+We believe that we have qualified as a REIT and that our method of operation will enable us to continue to qualify as a REIT.
+However, no assurances can be given that our beliefs or expectations will be fulfilled, since qualification as a REIT depends on us continuing to satisfy numerous asset, income and distribution tests described under "- U.S. Federal Income Tax Considerations - Taxation", which in turn depend, in part, on our operating results.
 We also intend to operate our business in a manner that will permit us and our subsidiaries to maintain one or more exclusions or exemptions from registration under the Investment Company Act.